KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MPD by timjong93](https://github.com/timjong93/MMM-MPD)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+Seems not to work anymore.
+Use MMM-Mopidy-MPD instead.
 1. `package.json` issue: No repository field.
 2. `package.json` issue: license should be a valid SPDX license expression
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.